pace-gt/reframe-coverage-report/README.md

 ##  Example Use Case

-Let’s say you're a system administrator at Georgia Tech and want to see whether the `netcdf-c` module has been tested under `intel` and `gcc-mva2`.
-After running the script, you’ll be able to check the output CSV and find that `netcdf-c` has test coverage under `gcc-mva2` but **not** under `intel`.
-This allows you to prioritize writing tests where they are missing.
+If you want to see whether the `netcdf-c` module has been tested under `intel` and `gcc-mva2`.
+After running the script, you’ll be able to check the output CSV and find that `netcdf-c` may have test coverage under `gcc-mva2` but **not** under `intel`, effectively allowing you to prioritize writing tests where they are missing.

 ---